Minestom/minestom.net/docs/starting-out/your-first-server.md

 ---
-description: Includes everything you need to have your first server running.
+description: Describes how to get a basic server running.
 ---

 # Your first server

-Some things are needed before being able to connect to your Minestom server.
+There are a few steps necessary before you can connect to your Minestom server:

-- Initialize the server
+- Initializing the server
-- Registering events/commands
+- Registering your events/commands
+- Creating an instance for players to join
-- Start the server at the specified port and address
+- Starting the server on a port and address

-Here is a correct example:
+Here is an example of a server without an instance:

 ::: tabs
 === Java